rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-        "name": "1inch"
+        "identifier": 8
       }

-   :resjson string name: Name and primary key of the node.
-Cannot delete the ``etherscan`` entry.
+   :resjson int identifier: Id of the node that wants to be deleted.

    :statuscode 200: Deletion was successful.
    :statuscode 409: No user is logged or failed to delete because the node name is not in the database.